CEOP: Child Exploitation and Online Protection Command

 English and Reading

 At Lark Hill we have recently started working with a new literacy scheme - Ready, Steady, Write.
 This scheme focuses on immersing the children in quality texts and provides opportunities to write across a range of genres.
-In The Owls this term we will be working with The Iron Man, a beautifully illustrated book written by Ted Hughes.
-The story explores themes of fear, prejudice, bravery, inclusion, and the importance of understanding and accepting those who are different.
-In The Sparrows the children will be working with Rapunzel by Bethan Woollvin.
-A witty twist on a favourite fairy tale, this bold and funny story removes the handsome prince altogether, making Rapunzel the mistress of her own destiny.
+In The Owls this term we will be working with The Rhythm of the Rain written by Grahame Baker Smith, a beautifully illustrated children's book that highlights the Earth's water cycle and our connection to the planet (a cross curricular text link with our science unit: Solids, Liquids, Gases and the water cycle).
+In The Sparrows the children will be working with The Secret of Black Rock by Joe Todd-Stanton.
+A story about a curious girl named Erin who defies local legends to discover the truth behind the fearsome "Black Rock," finding it's not a dangerous monster but a living, vibrant ecosystem, leading her to protect it from destructive fishermen and teach her community respect for the sea.

 Individual, 1:1 reading with an adult and shared reading for pleasure will be part of our daily time table in The Oak.
 We would encourage all children to be reading with an adult at home.
 The National Literacy Trust provides us with research to show reading with children has astonishing benefits for them: comfort and reassurance, confidence and security, relaxation, happiness and fun.
 It builds self-esteem, vocabulary, feeds imagination and even improves their sleeping patterns.